Elsinoë fawcettii

 Symptoms

-Rough corky-looking patches also appear on the stems and leaves, and premature fruit drop often occurs.
+Rough corky-looking patches appear on the fruit, less often on stems and leaves.
+Premature fruit drop often occurs.

 Plants impacted